cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ### Sync Threads

 Haha, not quite yet.
-There is a slight bug in our epilogue as-is.
-Between the register->SMEM and SMEM->GMEM copy, the threads control different parts of SMEM.
-We set up async waits earlier, but since we are synchronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
-The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the gmem tiled copy work with the register->SMEM copy, but practically it probably doesn't make much of a difference--you can just put the sync right after the r->S copy.
+There's a slight bug in our epilogue as-is.
+Between the register->SMEM and SMEM->GMEM copy, threads control different parts of SMEM.
+We set up async waits earlier, but since we're synchronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
+The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the GMEM tiled copy setup with the register->SMEM copy, but practically it probably doesn't make much of a difference--you can just put the sync right after the r->S copy.

 # Wrapping up

-My AI learning guide had led me astray more times than I could count, but somehow I still had faith that somehow it wouldn't disappoint me this time.
+My AI learning guide had led me astray more times than I could count, but somehow I still had faith that it wouldn't disappoint me this time.

 # Appendix
 [^1]: Tri Dao original FA2 paper: https://arxiv.org/pdf/2307.08691